-The partnership held REO at March 31, 2020 comprised of four properties with a carrying value, net of approximately \$3,135,000.
+REO at June 30, 2020 was comprised of five properties with a carrying value, net of approximately \$8,922,000.
 REO is recorded at fair value at acquisition, and subsequently adjusted to the lower of the recorded cost or fair value based on appraisals and analysis by RMC:

-- In San Francisco County, 2 residential units in a condominium complex, which are being marketed as affordable-units to qualifying buyers pursuant to listings approved by the City of San Francisco. - In Fresno County, a partially completed home subdivision, being marketed by a broker. - In Stanislaus County, approximately 14 acres of undeveloped land zoned commercial, being marketed by a broker. - In San Francisco County, a real estate interest comprised of a condominium unit/storage lockers and signage rights on the exterior façade of the building.
+- In Los Angeles Country (Hollywood Hills) two single-family residences on separate adjoining parcels with a shared driveway, being marketed by a broker. - In San Francisco County, 2 residential units in a condominium complex, which are being marketed as affordable-units to qualifying buyers pursuant to listings approved by the City of San Francisco. - In Fresno County, a partially completed home subdivision, being marketed by a broker. - In Stanislaus County, approximately 14 acres of undeveloped land zoned commercial, being marketed by a broker. - In San Francisco County, a real estate interest comprised of a condominium unit/storage lockers and signage rights on the exterior façade of the building.